 The purchaser has requested that we maintain their privacy for now.
 Settlement on the property has not yet occurred and is several months away.
 However, we can say that our understanding with the purchaser involves not only continued access to the cliffs, but also:

 A right to put legal protections in place to ensure that climbing access is permanently protected, even if the property is sold.

 Fencing off of the cliff areas to exclude stock.

-Climber control over the cliff areas.
+Shared management of the cliff areas.
 The vision is to undertake extensive native planting around the crag and nearby wetlands, which will not only improve the crag environment but also showcase the climbing community’s commitment to exercising kaitiakitanga over the whenua.

 This is an exciting vision for the future.
 A massive thanks to the New Zealand Alpine Club for their partnership supporting this project, particularly Lindsay Smith, John Palmer and Gerald Lanning.
 Thanks also to FMC, Climbing NZ, and many amazing individuals – Doug McCauley, Michael Donovan, Peter Cammell, Andrew Baird, John Pitcairn, Richard Graham, Len Caley, Jonno Rau, Alexei Drummond, Trevor Hall, and Stephen and Janne Shaw.
 This wouldn’t have happened without you.

 Many thanks to Gallie Miles and Director Sue Garmonsway for providing pro bono legal support.

 Finally, thanks to everyone who responded to our request for support a few weeks ago.
 We will definitely be in touch once we are ready to start fundraising and doing work on the land.
 However, if you are excited about the project and interested in making a significant donation, please contact ACAT.

 Merry Christmas everyone!